Chernihiv Arena: Use

 As well as being FC Chernihiv's home ground, the stadium is leased by FC Desna for its Desna U-21 and Desna U-19 games.
 It also hosts matches of the DUFLU championship of the Desna and Yunost sports school teams, the Chernihiv city championship, the Chernihiv region championship, the veterans' championship, and the annual USB Cup and Winter Spark tournaments.

 Matches of the Ukrainian Women's League and First Leagues, and friendly matches of the Ukrainian Women's National Team are also held at the ground..

 The arena has hosted some friendly matches of Desna Chernihiv, the main team of Chernihiv.

 Important matches

+Ukrainian Cup (Quarter-finals)

+The stadium was also used for some Ukrainian Women's Cup matches.